-, j.,

-Climate models come in varying degrees of sophistication and realism, more complex ones employing up to 3×10^8 variables [Dijkstra, 2008].
-Predictions do not rely solely on a single 'best model' starting from the 'real initial conditions'.
-Typically, all qualified models are run from ensembles of initial conditions and then a statistical analysis over all generated outcomes is performed [IPCC, 2007].
+Most of the research is devoted to creating climate models from first principles, tuning and initialising these models by assimilating geological data, and then running simulations of these models to predict the future.
+Climate models come in varying degrees of sophistication and realism, more complex ones employing up to 3×10^8 variables (Dijkstra 2008).
+Predictions do not only rely on a single 'best model' starting from the 'real initial conditions'.
+Typically, all qualified models are run from ensembles of initial conditions and then statistical analysis over all generated outcomes is performed (IPCC 2007).

-An alternative to the model and simulate approach (and in some sense a short-cut) is to realize that mathematically some of the climate-tipping events correspond to bifurcations (see Section 3 for a discussion), and then to use time-series analysis techniques to extract precursors of these bifurcations directly from observational data.
-This method still benefits from the modelling efforts because simulations generated by predictive models allow analysts to hone their prediction techniques on masses of high quality data, with the possibility of seeing whether they can predict what the computer eventually displays as the outcome of its run.
+An alternative to the model and simulate approach (and in some sense a short-cut) is to realise that mathematically some of the climate-tipping events correspond to bifurcations (see Section 3.3 for a discussion), and then to use time-series analysis techniques to extract precursors of these bifurcations directly from observational data.
+This method still benefits from the modelling efforts because simulations generated by predictive models allow analysts to hone their prediction techniques on masses of high-quality data, with the possibility of seeing whether they can predict what the computer eventually displays as the outcome of its run.
 Transferring these techniques to real data from the Earth itself is undoubtedly challenging.
-Still, bifurcation predictions directly from real time series will be a useful complement to modelling from first principles because they do not suffer from all the many difficulties of building and initializing reliable computer models.
-Our review discusses the current state of bifurcational predictions in climate time-series, focussing on methods introduced by Held & Kleinen [2004] and Livina & Lenton [2007].
-Held and Kleinen analyse the collapse of the global conveyor belt of oceanic water, the thermohaline circulation (THC).
-This conveyor is important, not only for the water transport, per se, but because of the heat and salt that it redistributes.
+Still, bifurcation predictions directly from real time-series will be a useful complement to modelling from first principles because they do not suffer from all the many difficulties of building and initialising reliable computer models.
+Our review discusses the current state of bifurcation predictions in climate time-series, focussing on methods, introduced by Held and Kleinen (2004) and Livina and Lenton (2007), for the analysis of the collapse of the global conveyor belt of oceanic water, the thermohaline circulation (THC).
+This conveyor is important, not so much for the water transport per se, but because of the heat and salt that it redistributes.

-The paper by Livina & Lenton [2007] is particularly noteworthy in that it includes what seems to be the first bifurcational predictions using real data, namely the Greenland ice-core paleo-temperature data spanning the time from 50,000 years ago to the present.
-The unevenly spaced data comprised 1586 points and their DFA-
+The paper by Livina and Lenton (2007) is particularly noteworthy in that it includes what seems to be the first bifurcational predictions using real data, namely the Greenland ice-core paleo-temperature data spanning the time from $50\,000$ years ago to the present.
+The unevenly spaced data comprised 1586 points and their DFA propagator (this quantity reaches +1 when the local decay rate vanishes; see Section 3.4.1) was calculated in sliding windows of length 500 data points.
+The results are shown in Figure 3.1, and the rapid warming at the end of the Younger Dryas event, around 11 500 years before the present, is spectacularly anticipated by an upward trend in the propagator, which is heading towards its critical value of +1 at about the correct time.